GSA-TTS/identity-idva-token-service/README.md

 The IDVA Token microservice is a Python Flask application that exposes an API for generating and validating simple tokens.

+Tokens are at default valid for 5 minutes.
+This time can be adjusted when registering a token.

 ## Building Locally

 ### Pre-requisites